 The POW/MIA guitar is handled with white gloves, as in the military, while being cleaned and transferred to those who are then honored with the guitar.

-Beginning at the annual 2015 Marathon Jam Fisher House fund raiser, and every year since, the POW/MIA guitar has been awarded to a deserving musician.
-That musician is tasked with being as visible as possible so Veterans all over the state have a chance to see, hold and PLAY that Special Edition guitar that was made for THEM.
+The POW/MIA guitar is awarded to a deserving musician every year.
+That musician is tasked with being as visible as possible so Veterans all over the state have a chance to see, hold and PLAY that Special Edition guitar that was made for them.

 Earl Inge, 2015